johnb432/Weapons-Balance-NIArms/README.md

     - NIArms:
         - All (3x) 30Rnd .303 Bren mags from 0.54kg to 0.89kg
         - All (3x) 30Rnd .303 Lee-Enfield clips from 0.20kg to 0.26kg

+- Models/Icons/Names:
+    - NIArms:
+        - All (8x) VOG25 Grenades renamed to show what they are

 # Changelog for magazine_compatibility 05.12.2020